The 2023 season marks Powell's 30th as a Major League broadcaster and his 15th year in the Atlanta Braves radio booth.

-He spent the previous 13 seasons as a member of the Milwaukee Brewers broadcast team, teaming with another Hall of Famer, Bob Uecker, longer than any other broadcaster.
+He previously was a member of the Milwaukee Brewers broadcast team, teaming with another Hall of Famer, Bob Uecker, longer than any other broadcaster.

 In January of 2020, Powell was inducted into the Georgia Association of Broadcasters Hall of Fame.